zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

     disabling sessions entirely.

 3. Next, you should make sure that the libraries you copied to `$TOMCAT_HOME/lib/ext` are loaded when you start your server.
-If you're working with a bundle, copy the `$TOMCAT_HOME/conf/catalina.properties` file from your bundle to your server.
-If not, open `$TOMCAT_HOME/conf/catalina.properties` and replace the line
+Copy the `$TOMCAT_HOME/conf/catalina.properties` file from your bundle to your server.
+You can edit the original file if you want: open `$TOMCAT_HOME/conf/catalina.properties` and replace the line

         common.loader=${catalina.base}/lib,${catalina.base}/lib/*.jar,${catalina.home}/lib,${catalina.home}/lib/*.jar